Frequently Asked Questions

 1. How often do I remove/empty my TruCup?

-TruCup is made from food-grade silicone that is medically tested, hence, provides you with a safe option of wearing it for a maximum 10-12 hours.
-But, if you are a newbie to this, then you must empty it after 3 to 4 hours so as to have an insight into how much your TruCup fills with blood.
-This is a good way to understand how much you realistically bleed and create your own personalized emptying schedule.
+TruCup is made from medical-grade silicone, providing you with a safe option of wearing it for a maximum 10-12 hours.
+But, if you are a newbie to wearing the Cup, then you must empty it after 3 to 4 hours to have an insight about when your TruCup gets full to the rim with blood.
+This is a good way to understand how much you realistically bleed and create a personalized emptying schedule.
+For some menstruators, the cup lasts for 4-6 hours, for others, 10-12 hours, depending on the day of period and flow.

 If you are unable to locate the TruCup, RELAX!
-You must have patience.
-Panicking will only make it worse.
-Remember there is no chance that a TruCup will disappear in your uterus, your TruCup has found its sweet spot to rest.
-TruCup’s handy stem is built-in for your comfort and to ensure you can locate the base of the TruCup.
-In case you still can’t find it, just PEE!
-This way your muscles will get relaxed and the TruCup will move down and the stem moves further down.
+You must have patience and panicking will only make it worse.
+Remember there is no chance that a TruCup will disappear in your uterus, as the cervix opening is extremely small for it to move upwards.
+Breathe deeply, loosen your body, and use the TruCup’s handy stem to locate the base of the TruCup.
+In case you still can’t find it, just relax your pelvic muscles or PEE!
+This way your TruCup will move down and the stem moves further down.
 The TruCup won’t drop if you pee for an extended period.

 SQUAT.
 PINCH.
 PULL.

-Once have located the TruCup it is necessary that you destroy the suction seal created.
+Once you have located the TruCup, it is necessary that you destroy the suction seal created.
 Just pinch the TruCup around the stem area or squeeze the base of the TruCup.
 This way your suction seal breaks and it is easier to pull the TruCup.

 Cleaning & Storage of the TruCup